ClothoProxy/integrations/README.md

 Notes and configuration for integrating Clotho to your environment.

-Notes and a working example available for
+Notes and working examples available for

+- [Clothohud] (./clothohud) - Standalone proxy
 - [Squid Proxy](./squid)